Billie Holiday: Illness and death

 Billie Holiday died in Metropolitan Hospital, New York, on Friday, July 17, 1959, in the bed in which she had been arrested for illegal possession of narcotics a little more than a month before, as she lay mortally ill; in the room from which a police guard had been removed – by court order – only a few hours before her death.
 She had been strikingly beautiful, but her talent was wasted.
 The worms of every kind of excess – drugs were only one – had eaten her.
 The likelihood exists that among the last thoughts of this cynical, sentimental, profane, generous and greatly talented woman of 44 was the belief that she was to be arraigned the following morning.
 She would have been, eventually, although possibly not that quickly.
 In any case, she removed herself finally from the jurisdiction of any court here below.

 When Holiday died, The New York Times published a short obituary on page 15 without a byline.
-She left an estate of $1,000 ($11,046.91 in 2025), and her best recordings from the 1930s were mostly out of print.
+She left an estate of $1,000 ($ in 2025), and her best recordings from the 1930s were mostly out of print.

 Holiday's public stature grew in the following years.
-In 1961, she was voted to the Down Beat Hall Of Fame, and soon after Columbia reissued nearly one hundred of her early records.
+In 1961, she was voted to the DownBeat Hall of Fame, and soon after Columbia reissued nearly one hundred of her early records.
 In 1972, Diana Ross's portrayal of Holiday in Lady Sings the Blues was nominated for an Oscar and won a Golden Globe.
-Holiday was posthumously nominated for 23 Grammy awards.
+Holiday was posthumously nominated for 23 Grammy Awards.

 Singer Adelaide Hall made a secret visit to Holiday's bedside at the Metropolitan Hospital, on or around June 12, 1959.
 Hall's spoken account of her visit was captured on tape by the journalist Max Jones in 1988.
 Hall's long-time friend, Iain Cameron Williams, and author of Hall's biography, also had direct knowledge of the visit.
 However, he refrained from releasing the information as he only had Hall's one-to-one spoken account and no further backup.
 In July 2022, after finding transcripts of Max Jones's tape, Williams wrote an article for The Syncopated Times about Hall's secret visit.

-George Jacobs claims Sinatra also visited Holiday on her death bed, and promised to supply her with the heroin she desperately wanted.
+George Jacobs claims Frank Sinatra also visited Holiday on her death bed, and promised to supply her with the heroin she desperately wanted.